Daf98/awesomeBooks/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Awesome Books

-> Portfolio template
+> A Page to add (and remove) books from a list

 ## Built With

-- HTML, CSS
+- HTML, CSS, JS
 - Github

 ## Getting Started